benmaier/netwulf/paper/paper.md

 1. Users have a network object, `G`, in either dictionary or *networkx.Graph* format.
 They then launch a Netwulf visualization by calling `netwulf.visualize(G)`.
 2. The command opens a new browser window containing `G` as an interactive, manipulable, stylable network.
 Here, the user can, for instance, explore how different configurations of physics parameters like *node charge* and *gravity* influence the layout, they can change properties like node color and link opacity, and even threshold the network data for weak or strong links.
 When the user has finalized the layouting process, they may either:
 	1. Save the image directly from the interactive visualization as a PNG file.
 	2. Post the style and computed node positions back to Python in a dictionary format, which allows for further manipulation in the Python backend.
 Moreover, using the function `netwulf.draw_netwulf`, the network can be redrawn using the common Python drawing library *matplotlib* [@matplotlib], which further enables saving the visualization in any format.

 The interactive visualization is implemented in JavaScript, relies on d3.js [@d3] for computing layouts, and uses the HTML5-object `canvas` for rendering.
 This makes it, to our knowledge, the most performant tool for interactive network visualization in Python to date.

-# Figures

 ![Interactive visualization of a modular network in Netwulf.](random_partition_graph.png)